 - Scan the Hospital QR code

-- Answer a series of COVID screening questions (see below)
+- Review a series of COVID screening questions (see below)

 - Perform hand hygiene

-Note, visitors will not be able to enter the Hospital if, they have:
+Note, visitors will not be able to enter the Hospital if, in the past 7 days, they have:

-- Received a positive COVID-19 test result and less than 7 days has elapsed since the result (with the day of result being day 0);
+- Received a positive COVID-19 test result (with the day of result being day 0)

-- Been a close contact* of a positive case or a classroom contact within the past 14 days (with the day of exposure being day 0)
+- Been a close contact* of a positive case (with the day of exposure being day 0)

 - Had symptoms of COVID (including fever, cold/flu like symptoms, shortness of breath, runny nose or new, unexplained loss of smell or altered taste);

 - Been directed to isolate by SA Health.

 * For the purposes of the above, a ‘close contact’ is defined as someone who:

 - is a household member or intimate partner of a person with COVID-19 during their infectious period